 As this pair gets close to the horizon, the moon illusion makes them appear farther apart, even though they are physically closer … Just as the sun and moon appear larger when near the horizon, the distance between Jupiter and Saturn also appear larger when they are close to setting.

 See for yourself.
 Watch for Jupiter and Saturn near the sunset glare.
 They’ll appear exceedingly striking – exceedingly close together – maybe as an “elongated” star to you, especially if you have poor eyesight or poor atmospheric conditions.

-Imagine, if you will, the silhouettes of three regally attired men on camels.
-They are gazing across gently rolling hills or dunes of white, to a tiny solitary building in the distance.
+So what was the Star of Bethlehem, or Christmas star?
+It’s a major seasonal symbol around the world.
+The story suggests the silhouettes of three regally attired men on camels, gazing across gently rolling hills or dunes of white, to a tiny solitary building in the distance.
 The night is dark, and one exceedingly bright star appears to hover over the small building, sending a bright shaft of light earthward to illuminate its outline.
 Another light glows gently inside.

 When they had heard the king, they departed; and, lo, the star, which they saw in the east, went before them, till it came and stood over where the young child was.

 For anyone inclined to insist on the literal truth of scripture, this verse solves the question.
 If this verse is literally true, then the Star of Bethlehem could not have been any known natural phenomenon, simply because none would move that way.